 High Operational Costs and Low Traffic Density

 Northern railways operate with very low traffic density compared to southern lines.
-The White Pass & Yukon Route, for example, runs only a few trains per week during the off-season.
-Revenue per tonne-mile is low, while maintenance costs are high due to extreme weather, remote locations, and the need for specialized equipment.
-Subsidies from federal and territorial governments are often necessary to keep lines operational.
-In 2022, the Government of Canada committed $41 million to upgrade the Hudson Bay Railway, recognizing its strategic importance for Arctic security and food supply.
+For instance, the White Pass & Yukon Route runs only a few trains per week during the off-season.
+Revenue per tonne-mile is low, while maintenance and operational costs remain disproportionately high due to extreme weather, remoteness, and the need for specialized equipment and skilled labor.
+These factors challenge the financial sustainability of northern rail operations.

 Competition from Other Modes